monero-project/meta/api/lightwallet_rest.md

 > `tx_hash` and `tx_prefix_hash` are determined by how `monerod` computes the
 > hash.

+> `rct` is, for ringct outputs, a 96-byte blob containing the concatenation
-> `rct` is the concatenation of the public commitment, then the decrypted
+> of the public commitment, then the ringct mask value, and finally the
+> ringct amount value.
+For ringct coinbase outputs, the mask is always the
-> ringct mask value, and finally the decrypted ringct amount value.
-The value
+> identity mask and the amount is zero; for non-coinbase ringct outputs, the
-> is returned as a single 96-byte binary blob.
+> mask and amount are the respective raw encrypted values, which must be
+> decrypted by the client using the view secret key.
+For non-ringct outputs,
+> this field is nil.

 **rates** object